Bridge Loans in India: Temporary Financing for Property Transactions

 Bridge financing includes several types:

 1. Residential Bridge Loans: Used to finance a new home purchase while waiting for the sale of an existing home.
+This type of financing is often used as a bridge loan for home purchase when buyers want to secure a property quickly.

 2. Commercial Bridge Loans: Provides short-term capital for commercial real estate transactions or renovations before securing long-term financing.